NREL/PyDSS/docs/source/Automated comparison of scenarios.rst

 Automated scenario comparison
 =============================

 PyDSS enables users to automatically generate high quality plots using the exported simulation resuts.
 Users both both generate plots for an induvisual scenario or generate plots to compare multiple scenarios.
-When running simulations in 'Batch’ mode, the following settings in the 'Batch_settings.toml' can be used to create plots.
+It is important to note that to run to generate these plot users need to define a visualization toml file
+'Generate_visuals' should be set to true to enable the feature.
+Additionally any plot the user requires should also be set to true.
+A example has been provided on how to setup the comparison feature and can found at ~\\PyDSS\\examples\\Custom_controls_example\\PyDSS Scenarios. 'automated_comparison.toml' file contains contains the visualization settings

 .. code-block:: python

 	[Simulations]
-		Scenarios = [
-				"~/PyDSS-Projects/Test_project/PyDSS Scenarios/base_case/Scenario_settings.toml",
-				"~/PyDSS-Projects/Test_project/PyDSS Scenarios/self_consumption/Scenario_settings.toml"
-			]
 		Run_simulations = true
 		Generate_visuals = false
 		Run_bokeh_server = false
 	[Plots]
 		Frequency_sweep = false
-		XFMR_tap = false
+		XFMR_tap = true
 		Voltage_sag = false
 		Voltage = false
 		Loading = false